 It was absolutely awesome!

 Risk & Losing Everything

-Not only losing my own cash, but also losing cash from investors as well.
+I not only lost my own cash, but also losing cash from investors as well… which were my parents.

 After 1 day of introspection, and over a year of that roller coaster ride, I decided to finally close shop on my Forex business.

 And so began a very long series of jobs which weren't congruent with the passive-income reality; Web development, promoter, and tech support.

 Nothing compounded itself if more money was invested.

 My true philosophy is to own a business that allows you to travel, enjoy life, and be relatively hands-off.